Book

 Use triggers to create an interactive slide show in PowerPoint

 "Here's a Power User column for teachers.
 Want to involve your students more in a presentation?
 Set up "triggers" for them to click as they go through the show.
-Triggers (related to animations) let you add surprise to your slides while inviting your viewer to take part and have fun."
+Triggers (related to animations) lets you add surprise to your slides while inviting your viewer to take part and have fun."

 Indezine.com: